caikit/caikit-huggingface-demo/CONTRIBUTING.md

 - Issues with the [`good first issue` label](https://github.com/caikit/caikit-huggingface-demo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - these should only require a few lines of code and are good targets if you're just starting contributing.
 - Issues with the [`help wanted` label](https://github.com/caikit/caikit-huggingface-demo/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - these range from simple to more complex, but are generally things we want but can't get to in a short time frame.

-## Releasing (Maintainers only)

-The responsibility for releasing new versions of the libraries falls to the maintainers.
-Releases will follow standard [semantic versioning](https://semver.org/).